 On December 30, 2011, we acquired selected assets of a critical infrastructure security and public safety system integration business (the "Critical Infrastructure Business") for approximately \$20.0 million.
 The asset purchase agreement provides that the purchase price will be (i) increased on a dollar for dollar basis if the working capital on the closing date (as defined in the asset agreement) exceeds \$17.0 million or (ii) decreased on a dollar for dollar basis if the working capital is less than \$17.0 million.
-We submitted our computation of the working capital to the seller on April 27, 2012 which reported a deficiency to the minimum required working capital.
-The seller has 60 days to object to our computation of the closing working capital.
+We submitted our computation of the closing working capital to the seller on April 27, 2012, reporting a deficiency to the minimum required working capital.
+The seller had 60 days to object to our computation of the closing working capital.
+Recently, both parties have mutually agreed to extend the time to discuss our working capital computations and the Seller's objections to August 30, 2012.
 As we have not yet agreed on the working capital adjustment, we have not reflected an adjustment to the purchase price.

-The Critical Infrastructure Business designs, engineers, deploys, manages and maintains specialty security systems at some of the United States's most strategic asset and critical infrastructure locations.
+The Critical Infrastructure Business designs, engineers, deploys, manages and maintains specialty security systems at some of the United States' most strategic asset and critical infrastructure locations.
 Additionally, these security systems are typically integrated into command and control system infrastructure or command centers.
 Approximately 15% of the revenues of the Critical Infrastructure Business are recurring in nature due to the operation, maintenance or sustainment of the security systems once deployed.